-- Avoid additional investment in water treatment works by managing our land and influencing others to ensure that water captured is the best quality. - Extend our sustainable catchment management across all our catchments and work with Irish Water to address cross-border catchments. - Invest in our water infrastructure to ensure there is a balance between the supply and the demand for water. - Promote a water saving culture to reduce society's water footprint.

-- Provide great tasting, clean and safe drinking water which complies with statutory standards and obligations and meets the expectations of our customers in relation to water quality. - Remove lead pipes from our networks and work with stakeholders to minimise the remaining lead pipes in customers' properties. - Use best practice to drive down the level of leakage. - Increase the reliability of our water supply system from source to tap. - Live by our values in delivering great tasting, clean and safe water to meet customer need.
+- Avoid additional investment in water treatment works by managing our land and influencing others to ensure that water captured is the best quality. - Extend our sustainable catchment management across all our catchments and work with Irish Water to address cross-border catchments. - Invest in our water infrastructure to ensure there is a balance between the supply and the demand for water. - Provide great tasting, clean and safe drinking water which complies with statutory standards and obligations and meets the expectations of our customers in relation to water quality. - Use best practice to drive down the level of leakage. - Increase the reliability of our water supply system from source to tap. - Live by our values in delivering great tasting, clean and safe water to meet customer need.